Find out more & book online at 3btraining.com

 Once you can confirm there is no potential danger, you can begin to assess the casualty.

-Next, you need to try and get some kind of response from the casualty so the casualty can tell you what is wrong with them.
-To do this use the AVPU scale which will help you scale the level of response from the casualty.
+Next, you need to try and get some response from the casualty so the casualty can tell you what is wrong with them.
+To do this, use the AVPU scale, which will help you scale the level of response from the casualty.